-Can't connect to the Pachyderm cluster after a rolling update
+31.1.1 Can't connect to the Pachyderm cluster after a rolling update

-After running kops rolling-update, kubectl (and/or pachctl) cannot connect to the cluster.
+After running kops rolling-update, kubectl (and/or pachetl) cannot connect to the cluster.
 All kubectl requests hang.

 First get your cluster name.
 This will be in the deploy logs you saved from running aws.sh (if you utilized the one shot deployment), or can be retrieved via kops get clusters.